Super Bowl VI: Halftime show

 The Super Bowl VI halftime show was themed as a "Salute to Louis Armstrong" (Armstrong, a New Orleans native, died in July 1971).
 Headlining the show were jazz singer Ella Fitzgerald, actress and singer Carol Channing, trumpeter Al Hirt and the U.S. Marine Corps Drill Team.
 Also performing were the Onward Brass Band with Danny Barker, and young Leroy Jones as "Little Louis Armstrong".

 Fitzgerald was the first Black woman to sing in a Super Bowl halftime show.
 She is also considered to be the first jazz artist featured in such a manner in a Super Bowl halftime show.

 This was the second of three Super Bowl halftime shows in which Al Hirt was a headlining performer.
-Hirt had previously been among the headlining performers in the halftime shows of Super Bowl I, and would subsequently be a headlining performer in the halftime show of Super Bowl XII.
+Hirt, a minority shareholder of the New Orleans Saints, had previously been among the headlining performers in the halftime shows of Super Bowl I, and would subsequently be a headlining performer in the halftime show of Super Bowl XII.
 Also returning to the Super Bowl halftime stage was Carol Channing, who had previously been a performer in the halftime show of Super Bowl IV.

 In the show, the Onward Brass Band performed "High Society" and accompanied Carol Channing in performing "Hello, Dolly!".
 Al Hirt accompanied Ella Fitzgerald in performing "Mack the Knife".

 Game summary

 According to Roger Staubach, the Cowboys' game plan was to neutralize the Dolphins' key offensive and defensive players—Paul Warfield and Nick Buoniconti.
 Warfield was double-teamed by Green and Renfro.
 "They pretty much shut him down", wrote Staubach.
 Since the running game was the key to the Cowboys' offense, they wanted to take the quick-reacting Buoniconti out of each play.
 Two linemen, usually Niland and center Dave Manders, were assigned to block Buoniconti.
 Combined with counterplays and the excellent cutback running of Thomas, this tactic proved very successful.
-Buoniconti sustained a concussion which he suffered from throughout the second half, during which he did not keep track of the score, thinking it was still 10-3 when it had become 24-3.
+Buoniconti sustained a concussion which he suffered from throughout the second half, during which he did not keep track of the score, thinking it was still 10–3 when it had become 24–3.

 Miami's defense was designed to stop Staubach's scrambling.
-According to Staubach, although his scrambing was shut down this did not work to the Dolphins' benefit because it opened things up for the other backs.
+According to Staubach, although his scrambling was shut down this did not work to the Dolphins' benefit because it opened things up for the other backs.